Get

 How to Add Fennel to Your Dog’s Diet

-Fennel can be eaten in various ways, and the bulbs, stalks, leaves, and seeds are all safe for your dog.
+Fennel can be eaten in various ways, and the bulbs, stalks, leaves, and seeds are all safe for your dog in moderation if given the green light from your vet.
 However, your canine may not appreciate the potent aromatic flavor of the plant.
-This can make it difficult to add to your dog’s diet, and you may need to disguise it in other food.
+This can make it difficult to add to your dog’s diet, in which case there is no need to force it.

 Fresh fennel plants are available at most grocers, or you can buy the dried seeds and flowers in the spice aisle.
-The seeds can be used to make a light fennel tea, which you can add to their water bowl.
-Begin with a very small mixture and increase it slowly, as too much may result in diarrhea.
-It is essential to take your dog’s size and weight into consideration and adjust the amounts accordingly.
+The seeds can be used to make a light fennel tea, which you can add to their food bowl.
+Begin with a very small mixture, as too much may result in diarrhea.
+It is essential to take your dog’s size and weight into consideration and adjust the amounts accordingly while following your vet’s recommendations.

 Fennel_close up